dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 ### [Turn Inwards And Conquer Inner Space](#turn-inwards-and-conquer-inner-space)

-Instead of adopting the ideals of some ism or blaming our problems on something external, we will turn inwards for our revolution.
+Instead of adopting the ideals of some 'ism or blaming our problems on something external, we will turn inwards for our revolution.
 We will conquer inner space, starting from the individual, rather than to seek solutions outside.
 We need to conquer the negativity in our hearts